Deaf President Now: Protest

 The Board scheduled a noon meeting with a group of students, faculty, and staff to negotiate.
 The Board, however, did not concede to any of the demands.
 The supporters of DPN then marched to the US Capitol Building.
-The protest was led in part by four students, Bridgetta Bourne, Jerry Covell, Greg Hlibok, and Tim Rarus.
+Bridgetta Bourne, Jerry Covell, Greg Hlibok, and Tim Rarus were the leading figures in the protest.

-The following day, a rally was held on Gallaudet’s football field around effigies of Zinser and Spilman and the crowd continued to grow.
-A sixteen-member council was formed and composed of four students, three faculty, three staff, three alumni, and three members of the deaf community; at the council’s head was student Greg Hlibok.
+The next day, March 8, a rally was held on Gallaudet’s football field.
+Protesters hanged and then burned effigies of Zinser and Spilman.
+The group of supports continuously grew.
+A sixteen-member council was formed, composed of four students, three faculty, three staff, three alumni, and three members of the deaf community; at the council’s head was Hlibok.

 On Wednesday, March 9, a press conference was held at the National Press Club in which board member Jane Spilman and newly elected Elizabeth Zinser made statements and addressed questions about Zinser’s attitude toward and capability to lead the Deaf community.
 Irving King Jordan, dean of Gallaudet’s College of Arts and Sciences and one of the three finalists for Gallaudet’s next president, publicly supported the appointment of Zinser.
-Later that evening, protest leader Greg Hlibok, Zinser, and deaf actress and Gallaudet alumni Marlee Matlin, were interviewed about the protest on ABC News' Nightline program.
+Later that evening, protest leader Greg Hlibok, Zinser, and deaf actress and Gallaudet alumna Marlee Matlin, were interviewed about the protest on ABC News' Nightline program.

-On Thursday, March 10, Irving King Jordan came to Gallaudet to address the protesters, retracting his earlier support of Zinser as president, "I only have anger towards the decision of the Board.
+On Thursday, March 10, Irving King Jordan came to Gallaudet to address the protesters after much backlash from his earlier support of Zinser as president and stated, "I only have anger towards the decision of the Board.
 We need to focus the world's attention on the larger issue.
 The four demands are justified."
 Meanwhile, in the University's interpreter/communication center, hearing protesters received phone calls from businesses, friends and anonymous donations of money, food and other supplies to aid the protest.